From convict to cabinet: South Africa’s new sports minister promotes gangland motorsport

 Gayton McKenzie’s career has followed an unusual trajectory from rags to riches, gangs to government, prison to parliament.

 A seismic shift in South Africa’s political landscape in May’s election was what ultimately clinched McKenzie a Cabinet position.
-The African National Congress (ANC), which has governed since Nelson Mandela’s time, lost its parliamentary majority for the first time in 30 years in May.
+The African National Congress (ANC) party, which has governed South Africa since Nelson Mandela’s time, lost its parliamentary majority for the first time in 30 years.

 The ANC was forced to cobble together a coalition government, and McKenzie's Patriotic Alliance (PA) was one of 10 other parties that joined it.

-Suddenly McKenzie, the ex-convict, became McKenzie the cabinet minister - a moment he made light of at his swearing in ceremony.
+Suddenly McKenzie, the ex-convict, became McKenzie the Cabinet minister — a moment he made light of at his swearing in ceremony this month.

 McKenzie, 50, tells NPR how he grew up poor in a neighborhood rife with street gangs under apartheid.